radiovisual/jquery-responsive-ratio/readme.md

 keeping video elements displaying at their correct aspect ratio in responsive situations.

-**Note:** This plugin is brand new, and [does not have any unit tests](https://github.com/radiovisual/jquery-responsive-ratio/issues/1).
+:boom: **Note:** This plugin is brand new, and [does not have any unit tests](https://github.com/radiovisual/jquery-responsive-ratio/issues/1).
 Because it is in the `0.x` release, you can expect lots of little changes to occur.
 Pull requests welcome.